 All applicants will be reviewed in an individual and holistic manner.
 No single factor will determine a student's admission.

-Only complete applications are reviewed for admission consideration, which means ALL admission requirements must be received by the TTUHSC Registrar's Office by the application deadline as noted on page 61 for the MSN Graduate Program application deadlines.
+Only complete applications are reviewed for admission consideration, which means ALL admission requirements must be received by the TTUHSC Registrar's Office by the application deadline as noted for the MSN Graduate Program application deadlines.